 Welcome to the Anfield Bicycle Club home page

-Club activities include Saturday clubruns in West Cheshire, weekends in North Wales, and the classic Anfield 100, now in its 107th year.
+Club activities include Saturday clubruns in West Cheshire, weekends in North Wales, and the classic Anfield 100, run annually each Spring Bank Holiday Monday on Shropshire roads.

 The ABC in 1881